js2264/RegAtlas/dashboard.Ahringer/releases/logs.md

 	- [ ] Possibility to save Genome browser Settings
 	- [ ] Add heteroK tracks
 	- [ ] bookmark options
-- Reference gProfileR
-- fix search (not case sensitive, can remove weird character)
-- Remove 2nd / 3rd column, replace by a dropdown list as "example".
 - Add infodroplet
-- Tab1: print the gene infos on a third column

 ------------

 ## [Unreleased]

 ------------

 ## [0.4.0] - 2019-09-20
+##### Added
+- Tab 1 : Flexible match of genes (not case sensitive, can remove weird characters)
+- Reference gProfileR
+- Added Informations tab

 ##### UI changes
 - Removed the download buttons in explore/download data, put them in a dropdown
 - Also added the bigwig tracks download buttons to the same dropdown
-- Added Informations tab
-- Reduced my photo
+- Reduced size of my photo
+- Tab 1: remodelled the display
+- Tab 2: Remove 2nd / 3rd column, replace by a dropdown list as "example".

 ##### Fixed
 - Fix all download buttons
+- Fixed the error messages (tab 1) when genes don't exist

 ##### Deleted
 - Fixed TAB 1 REs table issue: removed the developmental TPM values for REs